-The sunburn (or erythemal) effective UV radiation (in German: sonnenbrand- or erythemwirksame UV-Strahlung) plotted on the Y axis is the biologically weighted radiation being responsible for the sunburn (erythema).
+The Erythemal effective UV radiation (in German: sonnenbrandwirksame UV-Strahlung) plotted on the Y axis is the biologically weighted radiation being responsible for the sunburn (erythema).
 It results from an integration of the physical UV irradiance (in the unit W/m²) at ground level weighted by the wavelength-dependent biological sensitivity of the skin to get sunburnt (Erythemal action spectrum).
-The dimension of sunburn effective UV radiation is also power per area.
+The dimension of erythemal effective UV radiation is also power per area.
 As the occurring values are considerably smaller than 1 W/m² generally the unit mW/m² is used (1 mW/m² = 0.001 W/m²).
 On the X axis the time ME(S)Z means Central European (Summer) Time CE(S)T.

-The figure shows, on the one hand, the measured values of the sunburn-effective UV radiation, which is recorded every minute and displayed as colored bars.
+The figure shows, on the one hand, the measured values of the erythemal effective UV radiation, which is recorded every minute and displayed as colored bars.
 In the figures "today", "yesterday" and "last week", in addition to the measured values the theoretical daily course for cloudless ("clear sky") conditions (gray curve course) is given.
-In the representations "Last month" and "Last year", the gray-shaded curve corresponds to the course of the calculated daily maximum values (noon values) of the sunburn-effective UV radiation for cloudless conditions.
+In the representations "Last month" and "Last year", the gray-shaded curve corresponds to the course of the calculated daily maximum values (noon values) of the erythemal effective UV radiation for cloudless conditions.

 The sensor used here is a broadband radiometer of the type UV-Mess-Sonde UV-Cosine_UVI of the company sglux, Berlin, DE.